 There are no temptations or distractions.
 When the addict is in our care at Asheville Recovery Center, rehabilitation is our top priority, and it will show in the progress with each day that passes.

 PHP is for people who need treatment for a large portion of the day but, for varying reasons, opt not to move into the facility.
 Your Partial Hospitalization treatment will become a new 9-5 job, utilizing the bulk of the day to focus on our proven treatment programs and methods.

 This program works best for those individuals who have a sober living environment at home to support their recovery process.
 Because of their proven success in the rehab journey, the same therapy programs offered in Residential Treatment are also available in PHP.

 Intensive Outpatient Program

-This flexible program allows an individual to go to work or school while getting treatment at Rehab Carolinas.
+This flexible program allows an individual to go to work or school while getting treatment at Asheville Recovery Center.
 It is imperative that a sober living environment is in place, and the professionals at the center will work to make sure the recovery process is happening smoothly, and all needs are being met.
-Ideally, this step will come after Residential and/or Partial Hospitalization Treatment has been completed, but if IOP is the only option, the team at Rehab Carolinas will put all systems in place to ensure your success.
+Ideally, this step will come after Residential and/or Partial Hospitalization Treatment has been completed, but if IOP is the only option, the team at Asheville Recovery Center will put all systems in place to ensure your success.

 Which Program is Right?

 If you still aren’t sure, that’s okay.
 It’s our job to guide the addict through the process from the beginning until the end.
-And even when your treatment concludes, there are still programs in place to support the journey.
-The fact remains that when the addict is clean and sober, they are still an addict, so if they ever need support again, we’re here.
+Once your treatment concludes, there are programs in place to support the continuation of your journey.
+Call Rehab Carolinas today to find out which program is best suited for you.